 We're Out of That

-It's inevitable that a store will run out of a product and customers know this.
-Unless you let the customer know if and when it will be restocked, they will probably go buy it elsewhere.
+A store will inevitably run out of a product, and customers know this.
+Unless you let the customer know if and when it will be restocked, they will probably buy it elsewhere.
 Be proactive and offer to contact the customer when it's back on the shelf.
 Don't ask them to call you.